iqraRajpoot/Similarity_measure_for_llm_based_on_Falcon_7B/readme.md

-# Similarity Measure for LLM-based on Falcon 7B
+# Similarity Measure for Mental Well_being based on Falcon-7B

 This repository focuses on **fine-tuning the Falcon 7B model** for **mental well-being tasks**, improving similarity measures for question-answer generation.
 The model is designed to enhance contextual understanding and generate more relevant responses, helping both patients and professionals in the mental health domain.